CEI-lab/ece3400-2017/docs/tutorials/Eagle/Eagle_Example.md

 ![](./images/Place_Part.png "ATMega placed center screen")

 Next we want to add a resistor for our LED.
-When using an LED, you always want to include an in series resitor to limit the current going into the LED.
-For this resistor we choose a footprint fot a through hole resistor.
+When using an LED, you always want to include an in series resistor to limit the current going into the LED.
+For this resistor we choose a footprint for a through hole resistor.

 ![](./images/Add_Resistor.png "Useful tools labeled")